 Spy fiction Audience in United States

 Spy fiction has an estimated audience of 841,078 people in United States.
 41.3% are female, 58.7% are male, average age 49.5.
 Top regions: California, Texas, Florida.
-Top brand affinities: Israel, Alaska, Minnesota, Hauptschule, Whataburger.
+Top brand affinities: Winona Ryder, The Book of Eli, MSN, 28 Days Later, Apocalypse Now.

 The average Spy fiction fan in United States is 49.5 years old, more male, and lives primarily in California.
 The audience is concentrated in California, Texas, Florida.
-Top brand affinities include Israel, Alaska, Minnesota, with strongest over-indexing on Israel (3.84× the country average).
+Top brand affinities include Winona Ryder, The Book of Eli, MSN, with strongest over-indexing on Winona Ryder (14.72× the country average).
 Demographically, the Spy fiction audience skews more male with an average age of 49.5, and over-indexes on personality traits such as Patriotism, Tradition.
 Compared to the country baseline, this audience shows distinctive patterns across 20 brand affinities and 49 regions tracked by Rascasse.

 Category: Literature · Type: Topic · Subtype: Literary genre